Come to JCC as a transfer student

-No matter if you have credits from a four-year school or another community college, Jamestown Community College welcomes you to join our student body.
+Jamestown Community College welcomes you to transfer to JCC and join our student body.
 We will accept up to 30 credit hours earned at another college toward an associate’s degree at JCC.

-Transfer your credit from other institutions of higher education by requesting official college transcripts and sending them to our admissions office.
-Transfer credit is reviewed and determined by the registrar’s office.
+- Have them sent directly to our Admissions office.
+Transfer credit is reviewed and determined by the Registrar’s office.

 If the appeal is not resolved in your meeting with the registrar, you may request that the appeal be forwarded to the academic department that oversees the course(s) under review.
 A program coordinator or dean will review the decision and all available information and render a decision to uphold the appeal or not.
 The coordinator or dean may request that you provide additional information for consideration.